 (Bracketed courses [ ] will not be offered during the current academic year)

-BIOLOGICAL SCIENCES (Three courses in total from any four topic areas)
+BIOLOGICAL SCIENCES (Three courses from three different topic areas)

 Topic Area 1 Tree Physiology, Morphology and Taxonomy